Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 **r2 (R-squared)** - 0.5335
-Describes how much of the target variable is explained by the model (from 0 to 1)
+Describes how much of the target variable is explained by the model (from 0 to 1).

 **Adjusted R-squared** - 0.5334
 Should be used instead when multiple explanatory variables are used in the model.
-In this case, our 3 explanatory variables explain roughly 53% of the house price
+In this case, our 3 explanatory variables explain 53% of the house price.

 **Residuals**
-Describes how large the difference between actual y-levels of data points are, compared to the calculated regression line.
+Describes how large the difference between actual y-levels of data points is, compared to the calculated regression line.
 Residual values should be as close to 0 as possible - low difference between the actual points and the points estimated by the algorithm.
-In below image you can see the calculation from *[khanacademy](https://www.khanacademy.org/math/ap-statistics/bivariate-data-ap/xfb5d8e68:residuals/v/regression-residual-intro)*  for a residual in one specific point.
+In the image below you can see the calculation from *[khanacademy](https://www.khanacademy.org/math/ap-statistics/bivariate-data-ap/xfb5d8e68:residuals/v/regression-residual-intro)*  for a residual in one specific point.

 <img src="assets/residuals_calculation.png"  width="50%" height="20%" />